 The interdisciplinary major in Russian and Eurasian studies explores the historical, economic, political, and cultural interconnections among the peoples of the former Soviet Union, Eastern Europe, the Caucasus, and Central Asia.
-A minimum of 40 credits is required, as well as proficiency in the Russian language (usually a minimum of two years).
+A minimum of 40 credits (200-level and above) is required, as well as proficiency in the Russian language (usually a minimum of two years).
 Majors are also encouraged to take at least 4 credits of Independent Study, and to study abroad for at least one semester.

 The major in Russian literature and culture requires a minimum of 36 credits at the 200-level and above, including at least 12 credits (3 courses) at the 300-level.
 In addition, three courses in Russian language beyond RES-201 are required.
 Students are also encouraged to study abroad for at least one semester.

 Russian and Eurasian Studies Minor